Profzzor/arsenal-tmux/README.md

 # Arsenal-Tmux

-> 🛠️ A `tmux`-integrated fork of [arsenal-cli](https://github.com/Orange-Cyberdefense/arsenal)
+> 🛠️ A `tmux`-integrated Clone of [arsenal-cli](https://github.com/Orange-Cyberdefense/arsenal)

-This project is a customized fork of the original [arsenal](https://github.com/Orange-Cyberdefense/arsenal), developed by **Guillaume Muh** and **mayfly**.
+This project is a customized clone of the original [arsenal](https://github.com/Orange-Cyberdefense/arsenal), developed by **Guillaume Muh** and **mayfly**.
 All credit for the core concept and functionality goes to them.

-This fork enhances `arsenal` with seamless `tmux` integration, inspired by **Mojo8898**'s workflow ideas, allowing commands to be sent across tmux panes.
+This clone enhances `arsenal` with seamless `tmux` integration, inspired by **Mojo8898**'s workflow ideas, allowing commands to be sent across tmux panes.

 ---